-Square Online Store’s backend is pretty minimal.
+Square Online’s backend is pretty minimal.
 Everything is accessed from the same dashboard, and while it might seem easy to store everything in one place, it can make things confusing.

 “My one critique is that the main menu isn’t organized enough,” said one user during our independent testing.
 “It looks simple, but once you expand one of the menu items, the long sub-menus start to blend in with the main navigation.
 Also, some of the links send you to a new page, while others let you stay on the main editor page.”

 Still, most online stores are far trickier to manage.
-Square Online Store’s simple approach of keeping as much stuff together as possible means that you aren’t having to flit around different areas of a website to edit different things.
+Square Online’s simple approach of keeping as much stuff together as possible means that you aren’t having to flit around different areas of a website to edit different things.

-What’s more, as you get the hang of Square Online Store’s layout, everything becomes like second nature.
+What’s more, as you get the hang of Square Online’s layout, everything becomes like second nature.

-As we’ve previously mentioned, Square Online Store’s range of customization tools are pretty limited.
+As we’ve previously mentioned, Square Online’s range of customization tools are pretty limited.
 This means that you won’t be able to go about creating completely unique websites.